mintty/mintty/wiki/CtrlSeqs.md

 For example, in the nano editor, Alt+Up/Down scrolls the window immediately, whereas plain Up/Down moves the cursor.

-_Alt-modified mousewheel mode_ is controlled by these sequences:
+_Alt-modified mousewheel mode_ exchanges plain mousewheel events with Alt-modified mousewheel events; it is controlled by these sequences:

 | **sequence**  | **mode**      |
 |:--------------|:--------------|